flatlining/blog/_posts/2014-04-27-using-webp-images-in-your-site-with-htaccess.markdown

 [WebP](https://developers.google.com/speed/webp/) is a fairly new image format under development by [Google](https://developers.google.com/products/) with the intent of creating smaller files without losing quality.
 A WebP file is about 34% smaller than a visual equivalent JPEG, while also supporting transparency by the use of alpha channels.

-Currently only a few [browsers support](https://en.wikipedia.org/wiki/WebP#Support) the format, making a big risk to simply to simply convert all image in your site.
+Currently only a few browsers[^1] support the format, making a big risk to simply to simply convert all image in your site.
 So a more subtle approach is required, one that is invisible to your site's visitor, thats where [.htaccess](https://en.wikipedia.org/wiki/Htaccess) comes in handy.

 ## Adapting your site